 gnome-extensions enable [email protected]

 The default behavior of the dock is to auto-hide once any application is started in full screen.
-I don't like that, and it can be turned off.
+I’m not too fond of that; it can be turned off.
 To turn off such a behavior, please execute the following in Terminal:

 gsettings set org.gnome.shell.extensions.dash-to-dock autohide false